 A little over half a year ago, I moved to Brussels with my girlfriend.
 A whole new world.
 Or at least a whole new city.
 This provided me with a lot of new opportunities as a photographer in Brussels.
 Especially to pass the time during the Covid-19 pandemic.

-Brussels as endless photographic inspiration
+Brussels is an endless photographic inspiration

-First I want to focus on just the general, not too businessy-side, of Brussels’ living as a photographer.
+First, I want to focus on just the general, not too businessy-side, of Brussels’ living as a photographer.

 The large playground called Brussels